calebantony/codigniter-project/README.md

 # codigniter-project
-this is a courier management website developed using php codigniter
+this is a courier management website developed using php codigniter framework